Getting started with internationalizing your app

 Crowdsourced translation

-By definition, this method requires that you already have a large, satisfied community to engage.
+This method relies on managing and engaging your app's community in an ongoing manner, which can be time-consuming.
 Depending on the diversity of your community, it might be difficult to find enough people with fluency in the languages that you're translating your content into.

 Tips for high-quality translation